List of cases of church arson: Niger

 At least ten people were killed and 45 churches were burned by Islamists in Niger following the Charlie Hebdo shooting in January 2015.
 Niger's interior minister said that some protesters carried the flag of Boko Haram, but since the protests began in the southern opposition stronghold of Zinder, domestic political friction may also have played a role.
 However these events are only superficially linked and "the protests can be explained more appropriately in terms of politics and socio-economic exclusion."

 Norway

 On 6 June 1992, Fantoft Stave Church in Fortun, built in 1150 when Vikings converted to Christianity, was destroyed by a fire.
 It was moved to Bergen in 1883.
 The fire was attributed to lightning and electrical failure.

-In January 1993, Norway Musician Varg Vikernes told a Bergen journalist that he had been involved in eight church arsons.
+In January 1993, Norwegian musician Varg Vikernes told a Bergen journalist that he had been involved in eight church arsons.
 He was later convicted of three and acquitted of the Fantoft arson.
 Vikernes, a neopagan, expressed support for a spate of 52 recent church arsons, but later denied any personal involvement.

 A photo of the charred remnants of a church appeared on his Burzum album titled Aske ("ashes").
 After the interview, police arrested him and he was sentenced to 21 years in prison.
 He was released in 2009.